Community Detection on Block Models with Geometric Kernels: Conclusions

 \section{Conclusions}

-In this work, we consider the problem of community recovery on block models in which edges are present based on the community of nodes as well as their geometric postion in a Euclidean space.
+In this work, we consider the problem of community recovery on block models in which edges are present based on the community of nodes as well as their geometric position in a Euclidean space.
 The dependence on the communities is through the intra-community and inter-community connection parameters $p$ and $q$ respectively, and the dependence on the underlying Euclidean space is via a geometric kernel $\phi$.
 For the one-dimensional case with two communities, we have obtained conditions on the model parameters $p,q,\phi$ for which no algorithm can recover the communities exactly.
-Additionally, we have provided a linear-time algorithm that guarantees recovery upto the information theoretic threshold.
+Additionally, we have provided a linear-time algorithm that guarantees recovery up to the information-theoretic threshold.
 Our techniques for the information-theoretic criterion (Section \ref{sec:info_metric}) extend to higher dimensions and larger number of communities as well.
-We also believe that our algorithm could be extended to higher dimensions by propagating over a spanning tree on the blocks as in \cite{gaudio2024exact}.
+We also believe that our algorithm could be extended to higher dimensions by propagating over a spanning tree on the segments as in \cite{gaudio2024exact}.
 This constitutes an important topic for future work.
+Another direction for future research is to extend the algorithm to cases when the parameters of the model are not known.